 In March 2015, the Institute explored ways to develop a framework and published the results in a major report under our OneOceanNZ project.
-The title is Report 10 - One Ocean: Principles for the stewardship of a healthy and productive ocean and it put forward an approach to ocean management (see below).
+The title is Report 10 - One Ocean: Principles for the ocean and it put forward an approach to ocean management (see below).
 This model continues to be shape our work and in particular, this submission.